apennisi/regionprops/README.md

 Region r = regionProps.getRegion(); //r will contain all the information about the contour
 ```
 ## Python wrapper
 See src/python folder.
-To build the python extension cd into src/python folder and type following:
+To build the python extension cd into src/python folder, edit include folders in setup.py and type following:
 ```
 python setup.py build_ext --inplace